 You are likely to enjoy Diamond is Unbreakable if you're already a JoJo fan or seeking a series with some very entertaining action and some over the top downright bizarre scenarios which focuses the interaction between different people with different motivations with superpowers.
 But only as long as you can accept that JoJo's purpose is to build upon these scenarios even at the expense of the story, with the premise itself having to adapt more to the scenarios and ideas for characters presented in the story, rather than the character and scenarios presented be tailored specifically for the premise given.
 Diamond is Unbreakable is a very entertaining action series that you might enjoy if you've liked what you've heard about the series.
 If most of what you heard turned you off, you shouldn't expect enjoying Diamond is Unbreakable.read more

-The JoJo franchise has always attracted a certain type of crowd - those who are appreciative of fashionable character designs, over the top action and absurdist comedy.
+The JoJo franchise has always attracted a certain type of crowd - those who are appreciative of fashionable character designs, over the top action, great visuals and absurdist comedy.
 Diamond is Unbreakable takes that formula, adds a Slice of Life mystery to the equation, throws it all in a blender and turns the dial on high speed.
 It took people some time to adjust to this new flavor, but the result was arguably the best JoJo has ever been.

 As per usual in this franchise, art is a strong point.
 This anime makes up for not having a ton of fluid animation scenes by creating a beautiful aesthetic that is appealing to the eye.
-The colors leap out of the screen and almost tell the story itself, and the attractive character designs make them all very easy to identify.
+The colors leap out of the screen almost telling the story itself, and the attractive character designs make them all very easy to identify.

 This is JoJo at its finest, told in way never seen before in the franchise, and in a manner that is easier for more people to enjoy than just it's former target audience. read more